CR

 Analysis

-Crocs, Inc. carries $1.73B in total debt against $130.9M in cash reserves — debt is roughly 13.2x the cash position.
-Managing this leverage effectively will be important for long-term financial stability.
+The company holds $130.9M in cash, though total debt stands at $1.73B.
+This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
 Annual free cash flow of $446.9M supports ongoing capital allocation decisions and provides a cushion against unexpected expenses or downturns.
 Return on equity stands at -6.1%, which is negative for the sector.
 ROE measures how effectively a company uses shareholder capital to generate profits.
 Return on assets of 11.6% further supports the picture of efficient asset utilization.
 Revenue has been uneven over recent years, ranging from $3.55B to $4.04B.

 Links